 The first two figures reveal the scope magnifying limit.
 Meanwhile, the last numbers show how big the objective lens is.

-Today, Guard Your Health will look at the scope’s figures to help shooters enhance their rifle adjustment and long-range aiming.
+Today, we will look at the scope’s figures to help shooters enhance their rifle adjustment and long-range aiming.
 Let’s get started!

 What Do The Numbers On A Scope Mean?